huggingface/AIEnergyScore/index.md

   <details>
     <summary><strong>Why are you focused only on inference?</strong></summary>
-    <p>The methodology for calculating energy consumption during training is generally well understood, as it typically involves discreet and measurable computation (verifying training energy consumption, however, is challenging because it often depends on trusting data provided by the AI model developers).</p>
+    <p>The methodology for calculating energy consumption during training is generally well understood, as it typically involves discreet and measurable computation (verifying training energy consumption), however, is challenging because it often depends on trusting data provided by the AI model developers.</p>
     <p>Inference energy consumption, on the other hand, presents a much more complex challenge.
 It is influenced by a wide range of variables such as hardware configurations, model optimizations, deployment scenarios, and usage patterns.
 These complexities make inference energy harder to measure and compare reliably.
 By focusing on inference, we aim to address this gap and establish standardized benchmarks that can bring more clarity and comparability to this critical aspect of AI model deployment.</p>
   </details>

   <details>
     <summary><strong>What about performance?</strong></summary>
     <p>While the AI Energy Score primarily focuses on energy efficiency, model performance is not overlooked.
-Users are encouraged to consider energy efficiency alongside key performance metrics, such as throughput, accuracy, and latency, to make balanced decisions when selecting models.
+Given that there is no single, agreed-upon approach to measuring model performance, users are encouraged to consider energy efficiency alongside key performance metrics, such as throughput, accuracy, and latency, to make balanced decisions when selecting models.
 By providing a clear and transparent efficiency rating, the AI Energy Score enables stakeholders to weigh these factors effectively based on their specific requirements.</p>
   </details>

   <details>
     <summary><strong>What steps have you taken to ensure comparability?</strong></summary>
     <p>To ensure comparability, we have taken several steps to control key variables that impact AI model inference efficiency.
 These include:</p>
     <ul>
-      <li><strong>Standardized Task:</strong> Uniform datasets for each task ensure that we are verifying comparable, real-world performance.</li>
+      <li><strong>Standardized Tasks:</strong> Uniform datasets for each task ensure that we are verifying comparable, real-world performance.</li>
-      <li><strong>Standardized Hardware:</strong> All benchmarks are conducted exclusively on NVIDIA H100 GPUs, and the score is focused solely on the GPU, eliminating variability introduced by different hardware setups.</li>
+      <li><strong>Standardized Hardware:</strong> All benchmarks are conducted exclusively on NVIDIA H100 GPUs, and the score is focused solely on GPU energy, eliminating variability introduced by different hardware setups.</li>
       <li><strong>Energy Focus:</strong> By measuring energy consumption rather than emissions, we avoid discrepancies caused by the carbon intensity of the energy grid at different physical locations.</li>
       <li><strong>Consistent Configuration:</strong> Models are tested using their default configurations, mimicking realistic production scenarios.</li>
       <li><strong>Controlled Batching:</strong> We use the same batching strategies across tests to ensure consistency in workload management.</li>
     </ul>
-    <p>By standardizing these factors, we have attempted to create a controlled environment that allows for fair and reliable comparisons of energy efficiency across different AI models.</p>
+    <p>By standardizing these factors, we aim to create a controlled environment that allows for fair and reliable comparisons of energy efficiency across different AI models.</p>
   </details>

   <details>
     <summary><strong>How does this approach account for hardware differences?</strong></summary>
     <p>The AI Energy Score standardizes evaluations by conducting all benchmarks on NVIDIA H100 GPUs, ensuring consistent hardware conditions across all tested models.
 This approach allows for "apples-to-apples" comparisons by isolating GPU energy consumption under equivalent scenarios.
-While the score primarily focuses on results from the H100 hardware, users who wish to benchmark on different hardware can use the configuration examples and instructions provided in the associated Optimum Benchmark repository.</p>
+While the score primarily focuses on results from the H100 hardware, users who wish to benchmark on different hardware can use the configuration examples and instructions provided in the [GitHub repository](https://github.com/huggingface/AIEnergyScore).</p>
     <p>However, it’s important to note that results obtained on alternative hardware may not align directly with the standardized GPU-specific metrics used in this study.
 To ensure clarity, benchmarks performed on different hardware are not included in the official leaderboard but can serve as valuable insights for internal comparisons or research purposes.</p>
   </details>

   <details>
     <summary><strong>What is the timeline for updates?</strong></summary>
-    <p>The AI Energy Score leaderboard is updated biannually, approximately every six months.
+    <p>The AI Energy Score leaderboard is updated biannually, approximately every six to nine months.
 During each update, new models are added, and existing ratings are recalibrated to reflect advancements in the field.
 This regular update cycle ensures that the leaderboard remains a current and reliable resource for evaluating energy efficiency.</p>
   </details>

   <details>